browserslist/browserslist-example/README.md

 between different front-end tools.

-This repository shows how Browserslist is used in Autoprefixer, Babel, postcss-preset-env, postcss-normalize, ESLint and Stylelint.
+This repository shows how Browserslist is used in Autoprefixer, Babel, ESLint Stylelint, postcss-preset-env and postcss-normalize.

+See [`package.json`] for config example.

 <a href="https://evilmartians.com/?utm_source=browserslist-example">
   <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg"